aws-samples/amazon-documentdb-samples/usecases/social_media/README.md

 ## Development

-The application runs in debug mode by default when using `python app.py`.
+The application runs in debug mode if FLASK_DEBUG is set to 1 when using `python app.py`.

 For production deployment:

 1. Set a strong `SESSION_SECRET` value
 2. Disable debug mode